-- portfolio management including individual decisions on purchase retention and sale of investments. - decisions on corporate actions and corporate governance (proxy voting) - responsible investment activity including analysis and engagement with companies.
+- portfolio management including individual decisions on purchase retention and sale of investments - decisions on corporate actions and corporate governance (proxy voting) - responsible investment activity including analysis and engagement with companies

 The Pension Fund's officers with oversight from the Director of Corporate Operations, and where appropriate via the ACCESS pool meet regularly with the Fund's investment managers.
-In addition the Pension Fund Panel and Board see each investment manager at least once annually to provide the opportunity to satisfy themselves that climate risks and opportunities are being managed.

-In addition, the Pension Fund Panel and Board receives external support from:
+In addition, the Pension Fund Panel and Board see each investment manager at least once annually to provide the opportunity to satisfy themselves that climate risks and opportunities are being managed.
+The Pension Fund Panel and Board receives external support from:

-• Specialist third-party consultants (MJ Hudson) who have been commissioned to for specific pieces of work in reviewing its investment managers and the climate risks and opportunities in its portfolios.

-• Its independent advisor who provides advice on the general management of the Pension Fund, in particular the oversight of investment managers and advice received by consultants.
+- specialist third-party consultants (Apex) who were commissioned for specific pieces of work in reviewing its investment managers and the climate risks and opportunities in its portfolios - its independent advisor who provides advice on the general management of the Pension Fund, in particular the oversight of investment managers and advice received by consultants

-The Members of the Pension Fund Panel and Board and officers, have an annual training plan, based on CIPFA's Knowledge and Skills framework to ensure that they have the required skills and experience to satisfy the Administering Authority that there is appropriate management of climate risks and opportunities; this training includes access to the Hymans Robertson LGPS Learning Academy, an on-line module based training package which must be completed by all Panel and Board Members.
-The learning academy has a specific 'Climate Change and TCFD' module, and also within the 'Investments' module there is specific coverage of 'Responsible Investment'.
+The Members of the Pension Fund Panel and Board and officers, have an annual training plan, based on CIPFA's Knowledge and Skills framework to ensure that they have the required skills and experience to satisfy the Administering Authority that there is appropriate management of climate risks and opportunities for the Pension Fund - this training includes access to the Hymans Robertson LGPS Learning Academy, an online module based training package which must be completed by all Panel and Board Members.